 I was becoming more afraid.
 What if I didn’t make my destination before the sun set.
 I knew that I only had a short time frame before the road I was walking on would be shrouded in darkness.

-I heard a squeal coming from the buses and stopped in my tracks.
+I heard a squeal coming from the bushes and stopped in my tracks.
 Then another squeal before a small animal ran onto the road in front of me.
 I laughed at the small pig that had startled me.

 There was nothing to be scared of, but I knew that until I got to the next town, I would continue to be jumpy.